secretstartups/handbook/development/ci-cd/release/release-management/poc.html.md

 like ..." or "Probably, this feature and that feature are connected like ...", which leaves some probability in your development plan, and if it turned out a wrong assumption, you may need to rethink the whole approach, even though you're at the middle of development cycle.
-PoC step derisks such a turnaround by cross-checking the technical proposal with domain/performance/security experts and UX/PM.
+PoC step de-risks such a turnaround by cross-checking the technical proposal with domain/performance/security experts and UX/PM.

 ### Here is how to work on PoC step: